Camila Coelho Shows Off Majorly Toned Bikini Bod

 The outfit consisted of a cropped top with sleeves that reached her elbows.
 It also tied in the front in such a way, that her chest was left exposed.
 Coelho wore a pair of matching, white pants.
 She accessorized with tan sandals and a black purse that she slung over her right shoulder.

 Camila also wore her hair slicked down in a middle part.
-She pursed her lips slightly and looked down, while wearing sunglasses and multiple bracelets.
+She pursed her lips slightly and looked down while wearing sunglasses and multiple bracelets.

 “It’s such a pretty set!
 So don’t blame you,” said a fan, referring to Camila’s captions, where she revealed this was an outfit she’d worn before.